mvazquezc/scc-fun/demo4/README.md

 ~~~

 1. Now, let's create a deployment called selinux-app without configuring any `SeLinuxContext` and which uses our restricted-runasuser SCC, where `SELinuxContext` is set to MustRunAs.

-    > **NOTE**: The application that we are deploying is composed by two containers.
-Each container runs a netcat binary listening on a different port.
-This is important, since as they are sharing the pod, they cannot listen on the same port.

     ~~~sh
     cat <<EOF | oc -n ${NAMESPACE} create --as=system:serviceaccount:${NAMESPACE}:testuser -f -